JM-Lemmi/commute-heatmap/Readme.md

 1. Note the borders of of your area in `data\borders.txt` as comma separated values in the order left, bottom, right, top.
 2. Download an osm extract for your area, for example Germany from here: https://download.geofabrik.de/europe/germany.html<br>Put the osm file in the `data` folder and rename it to `osm.osm.pbf`.
     * If you have a more narrow choice of origins, you can also manually add them to `data\origins.csv`.
 The format is: `lat,lon`.
+    * You should choose the smallest possible extract, because the bigger the file, the longer it takes to process it.
+See more details below.
 3. Install the Python packages with `pip install -r requirements.txt`.
-4. Start `scraper.py` to scrape all the towns in your area, output to `data\origins.csv`.<br>This can really take a while.
-My initial testing with the full german osm would run out of memory.
-The smaller the extract (only one federal state for example) the faster probably, but if your area overlaps multiple Federal States, thats not that easy.
+4. Start `scraper.py` to scrape all the towns in your area, output to `data\origins.csv`.
 5. Note the commuting destinations in `data\destinations.csv`.
 One per line lat,long with decimal dot and the commuting mode ("driving", "transit", "bicycling", "walking").
     * If you want to viualize the locations, you can run the first part of `visualization.r`.
     * Right now only 2 destinations are supported.